Johann Gottfried Walther: Life and work

-Walther was born at Erfurt, Electorate of Mainz.
-Not only was his life almost exactly contemporaneous to that of Johann Sebastian Bach, he was the famous composer's cousin.
+Walther was born at Erfurt, Electorate of Mainz and cousin of Johann Sebastian Bach.

 Walther was most well known as the compiler of the Musicalisches Lexicon (Leipzig, 1732), an enormous dictionary of music and musicians.
 Not only was it the first dictionary of musical terms written in the German language, it was the first to contain both terms and biographical information about composers and performers up to the early 18th century.
 In all, the Musicalisches Lexicon defines more than 3,000 musical terms; Walther evidently drew on more than 250 separate sources in compiling it, including theoretical treatises of the early Baroque and Renaissance.
 The single most important source for the work was the writings of Johann Mattheson, who is referenced more than 200 times.

 Some further information on Walther can be found in the book Musica Poetica by Dietrich Bartel.
 On page 22, Bartel quotes Walther's definition of musica poetica, or musical rhetoric, as: